Glyphack/Glyphack/content/blog/dv-6.md

 Let me explain.

 In some circuits we feed the output of the circuit back to itself.
-This is for creating "memory" so the circuit works based on it's previous state.
+This is for creating "memory" so the circuit works based on its previous state.
 What happens in these circuits is this:

 1. Gate A output is connected to Gate B
 2. Gate B output is connected to Gate A

 Now in order to calculate the output of Gate A we need to calculate Gate B.
-One solution here is to consider a fallback value for output of Gate A and then we can calculate Gate B.
+One solution here is to assume a fallback value for output of Gate A and then we can calculate Gate B.
 Once B is determined we use that to calculate A.
 But we are not done yet.
 We assumed a fallback value for A.
 Now that we have fallback value of A output and calculated value we need to compare them.
-If the computed value is different than the assumption then we need to redo the computation this time with the new computed value.
+If the computed value is different from the assumption then we need to redo the computation this time with the new computed value.
 This operation goes on until the value we get out of computing is same as what we assumed at the beginning.
 Is it guaranteed to get to this point?
 Well no, you can connect output of a NAND to itself.
 This causes the gate output to toggle between on and off.